DriftSolutions/PackageTrackr/README.md

 ## Overview

 PackageTrackr is a lightweight, self-hosted app to monitor your incoming/outgoing packages.
-It integrates with the 17track API to provide comprehensive tracking information for packages from multiple carriers including UPS, USPS, FedEx, and YunExpress.
+It integrates with the 17track API to provide comprehensive tracking information for packages from multiple carriers including UPS, USPS, FedEx, YunExpress, China Post, SF Express, and Amazon.

 ## Features

-- **Multi-Carrier Support**: Track packages from UPS, USPS, FedEx, and YunExpress
+- **Multi-Carrier Support**: Track packages from UPS, USPS, FedEx, YunExpress, China Post, SF Express, and Amazon
 - **Real-Time Updates**: Webhook integration with 17track API for instant tracking updates (they don't seem to be super fast, at least not on the free tier)
 - **Email Integration**: Forward shipping emails to automatically extract and add tracking numbers
 - **User Authentication**: Secure user registration and login system